-The presence of extensible will overrule next, if that is also present.
-It in in turn can be overruled by vert\variants.
+A math character can have a next field that points to a next larger shape.
+However, the presence of extensible will overrule next, if that is also present.
+The extensible field in turn can be overruled by vert\variants, the OpenType version.
 The extensible table is very simple: